bvett/adaptive-timer/README.md

 ![simulator_5.png](https://github.com/bvett/adaptive-timer/blob/main/doc/simulator_5.png?raw=true)

-Such an unpredictable environment makes it a challenge to maintain a steady interval, however this is where setting *max_variance* can be helpful to throw an exception in the event that the enviroment unexpectently become chaotic or overwhelmed.
+Such an unpredictable environment makes it a challenge to maintain a steady interval, however this is where setting *max_variance* can be helpful to throw an exception in the event that the environment unexpectedly become chaotic or overwhelmed.